zerhud/xmsm/README.md

    ```c++
   mk_trans<state<0>, state<1>, event<0>>(f, stack_by_expr(f, now_in<other_scenario1, state<1>>(f)))
    ```
 - `move_to`: Attempts to move another scenario to a specified state.
-If it fails, move the scenario to fail state (or block the transition)
+If it fails, move the scenario to fail state
+  - if the required state cannot to be achived right now the scenario will track a path to it state and if scenario makes "wront turn" the fail state will be setted.
+  - tansitions in other scenario have to be marked with `allow_queue` for to be trackable
+  - transitions in other scenario can to be marked with `allow_move`. the mark allows transition happen on `move_to`.
 - `try_move_to`: Same as `move_to`, but dose nothing on fail

-## Work with exception

-the method `on_exception<scenario, transaction, next_state>(const factory&)` will be called if exists from a catch block.
+there is also few modifiers for use in `mk_sm_description`:
+- `to_state_mods` for add some modifiers to all transitions where the to state is same as in the method
+- `from_state_mods` for add some modifiers to all transitions where the from state is same as in the method
+- `pick_def_state` allow to set default state for scenario. if there is no such method the first state will be used as default
+- `entity` allows to specify an entity for scenario. it allows to use the xmsm in different processes.
+- also few modifiers onyl for multi scenario
+  - `start_event` the scenario will start on the event
+  - `finish_state` the scenario will be destroied when achive this state

+### Available Conditions
+some modifiers works with conditions. any conditions can to be combined with logical operators - for example `in<scenario, state>(f) && affected<scenario>(f)`.
+- `in<scenario, state1, state2, state3>(f)` true when scenario in one of listed states
+- `affected<scenario1, scenario2>(f)` true when all of listed scenario was changed in current event
+- `cnt_in` for multi scenario, true when count of scenarios achives required state
+- `broken` true when scenario is in broken state - for example due exception
+- `now_in` is the same as `in` and `affected`

 # License
 xmsm is distributed under the [GNU Affero General Public License](https://www.gnu.org/licenses/).
 See the COPYING file in the repository root.